MFlisar/MaterialDialogs/README.md

 * **FullscreenDialog**

 All the `Fragment` modes support restoring intermdediate view states and automatic restoration of the event emission logic to the correct parent without leaking it.

+Additionally, the dialogs support `View` based animations as well like e.g. `CircularReveal`.

 # Introduction